constantology/d8/README.md

 ### Instance methods

 #### GMTOffset( colon:Boolean ):String
+Returns the Date instances offset from GMT.

 #### ISODay():Number
+Returns the ISO day of the week.

 #### ISODaysInYear():Number
+Returns the ISO number of days in the year.

 #### ISOFirstMondayOfYear():Date
+Returns the ISO first Monday of the year.

 #### ISOWeek():Number
+Returns the ISO week of the year

 #### ISOWeeksInYear():Number
+Returns the number of weeks in the ISO year.

 #### adjust( interval:Object|String, value:Number ):Date
+Adjusts the Date based on the passed interval, by the passed numeric value.

+**Note:** The method also accepts a single Object param where each key is the interval and each value is the number to adjust the Date by.

+**Valid intervals are:** year, month, day, hr, min, sec, ms.

 #### between( date_lower:Date, date_higher:Date ):Boolean
+Checks to see if the Date instance is in between the two passed Dates.

 #### clearTime():Date
+Clears the time from the Date instance.

 #### clone():Date
+Returns a clone of the current Date.

 #### dayOfYear():Number
+Returns the zero based day of the year.

 #### firstOfTheMonth():Date
+Returns a Date instance of the first day of this Date instance's month.

 #### format( format:String ):String
+Returns a string representation of the Date instance, based on the passed format.
+See the **Date formatting and parsing options** below.

 #### isDST():Boolean
+Returns true if the Date instance is within daylight savings time.

 #### isLeapYear():Boolean
+Returns true if the Date instance is a leap year.

 #### lastOfTheMonth():Date
+Returns a Date instance of the last day of this Date instance's month.

 #### timezone():String
+Returns the JavaScript engine's Date.prototype.toString() timezone abbreviation.

 ## Date formatting and parsing options